 Leo Rojas

-This site is a small collection of working proofs of concept I’ve built to explore how modern technologies — including AI — can be applied in practical, responsible ways.
+This site is a small collection of working prototypes I’ve built to explore how modern technologies (including AI) can be applied in practical, responsible ways.

-As an engineering and software quality leader, I use projects like these to understand new tools end to end before asking teams to adopt them.
+As an engineering and software quality leader, I use projects like these to understand new tools end-to-end before adopting them.
 Rather than starting with theory or vendor claims, I prefer to validate ideas by building something real, even if it’s intentionally simple.

 Each project on this site is designed to: